sash-firedrag/onlineordermanagement/DOCUMENTATION.md

 Access the Application
 Visit: [http://127.0.0.1:5000](http://127.0.0.1:5000)

-8. Security Practices
+8. Security Practices:

 Password Hashing: Use werkzeug for secure password hashing.
 Role-based Access: Admin and customer permissions separated.
 Input Validation: Protect against SQL injection and other threats.

-9. Future Enhancements
+10. Future Enhancements:

 📧 Email alerts for order updates
 📊 Order statistics dashboard
 📦 Product inventory management
 🛒 Cart system for bulk ordering
 📱 Mobile responsive version

-10. License
+11. License:

 This project is licensed under the MIT License.
 You are free to use, copy, modify, merge, publish, and distribute it with proper attribution.

-11. Authors
+12. Authors:

 Sashwath P

 Sanjai S